 Green Boots on Mount Everest, an unconfirmed climber, has come to symbolize the dangers of conquering the world’s highest peak.
 The nickname is attributed to the green Koflach boots he wore during his fatal expedition in May 1996.

-Resting eternally within a limestone cave on the Northeast ridge route, Everest’s Green Boots is a marker for climbers.
+Resting within a limestone cave on the Northeast ridge route, Green Boots has become a marker for climbers.
 He was found at an altitude of 8,500 meters (or 27,900 ft) until being relocated in 2014.
-He is one of the many climbers who have died in the Rainbow Valley portion of the Death Zone.
-His body has become a controversial landmark for climbers attempting to summit Everest.
+Now a controversial landmark, Tsewang Paljor is one of the many climbers who have died in the Rainbow Valley portion of the Death Zone.

 Key Takeaways – Green Boots on Everest: